jimz011/homekit-infused/docs/addons.md

 ```
 *Note: This card may be a bit buggy when using back/forward controls of your browser.
 It is better to use the navigation buttons instead when this addon is activated.

 *Options: You can turn on/off the clock and/or date.
 The sidebar will be filled automatically with ALL the views that have `show_in_favorites: true`.
-More options might be added in the future.
-But this depends on the popularity of this addon as well as stability!
+More options MIGHT be added in the future.
+But this depends on the popularity of this addon as well as stability, for now little options and only one color scheme!

 ## Vacuum Addon
 *By default only the entity is required